balderdashy/sails-docs/reference/waterline/models/replaceCollection.md

 ### Edge cases

 + If the parent id does not actually correspond with an existing, persisted record, then ((TODO: verify this behavior)).
 + If any of the child ids do not actually correspond with an existing, persisted record, then a record will not be included in the collection for that child id.
-(If none of the child ids correspond to existing records, then the collection will be replaced with an empty array.)
-+ If an empty array of child ids is provided, then this will detach _all_ child records from the parent.
++ If an empty array of child ids is provided, or if none of the provided child ids correspond to existing records, then this will detach _all_ child records from the parent.

 ### Notes
 > + If the association is "2-way" (meaning it has `via`) then the child records will be modified accordingly.
 If the attribute on the other (e.g. "Purchase") side is singular, the each newly-linked-or-unlinked child record's foreign key ("cashier") will be changed.
 If it's plural, then each child record's collection will be modified accordingly.